 Any material omission or untrue or misleading information contained in or left out of an original or renewal application for an alcoholic beverage license shall be cause for the denial thereof.
 If any license has previously been granted on the basis of such misleading statements or material omissions, such shall constitute cause for the revocation of the license.

-(Ord. of 9-7-1999, § 1(4-152))

 Sec.
 6-143.
 Processing fee.